madees/dbaudio-SSC-Plugin-Chataigne-Module/README.md

 https://discord.com/invite/ngnJ5z my contact there is also "madees".

 ## Installation
-To install the Custom Module, download it as ZIP file and extract it to your /Chatainge/Modules folder
+To install the Custom Module, download it as ZIP file and extract it to your /Chataigne/Modules folder

 ## Principle of use
 Receives OSC sent by the plugins to modules's Values containers.
 Values are read only.
+Just set the Plugin's IP setting to Chataigne IP.
+The plugin indicator should turn on blue if the connection is OK.

 It is possible to activate pass-tru of those values to DS100.
-Additionally, you may use Module Commands to control DS100 parameters from this same module.
+Additionally, you may use Module Commands to control DS100 parameters from this same module, like remap the Values before sending them to DS100.

 ## Module interface
 First, global Module parameters :